Zoniaina/mini-dice/README.md

 ## 📑 Improvement:

 - Make rolling asynchronous ***
-- Type improvement (with zod) and complete missing
+- Type improvement (with zod) and complete missing type
 - Using specific algorithm for dice rolling, actually the first player have more chance to gain
 - shuffle player to trough first
-- Add posibilities to play against the computer (using algorithm like minmax, alpha beta, ...)
+- Add posibilities to play against the computer
-- Improve Dice UI
 - Improve UI & UX
 - setup linter